Rent-My-Tent/Rent-My-Tent/README.md

 > A marketplace for used tents

 ## Motivation
-People purchase tents with only a single-use in mind.
+Often people purchase tents with only a single-use in mind.
 This means we have many tents, yet little utility. :angry:

 ## System Overview
+Once a tent is added to the marketplace it will always be available for rent; except during rental periods when the tent is being used by the renter.

 ## Deliverables
 * [Week One](#week-one)